tainacan/tainacan-wiki/dev/creating-metadata-type.md

 # Creating a custom Metadata type

 Metadata types are the objects that represent the types of metadata that can be used.
-Examples of Metadata Types are "Text", "Long text", "Date", "Relationship with another item", etc. Each metadata type object have its own settings and web component that will be used to render the interface.
+Examples of Metadata Types are "Text", "Long text", "Date", "Relationship with another item", etc. Each metadata type object has its settings and web component that will be used to render the interface.

 Developers can create custom Metadata Types via plugins starting from Tainacan 0.16.
 This article shows how to do this, divided in the following sections: